-Big news!
-We’re reached plug n play status!
+We made it!
+We've finally reached plug n play status!
 Actually, the point and click generation never had it so easy.
-Thanks to not only personal computers but tablets, palm-helds, smartphones, jet packs, and digital apps of every kind therein, we carry our music with us literally right at our fingertips.
+Thanks to not only personal computers but tablets, palm-helds, smartphones, jet packs, and digital apps of every kind therein, we carry our music literally right at our fingertips.
 A mere touch plays our music on a hoard of digital gadgets and apps. 😀

 The new millennium brought lots of changes both good and evil concerning music's creation, performance, and listening but hey, it's not all bad news.
 The wonderful thing is that there are still musicians out there carrying a six-string on their back making real music and sharing it with others.
-We've still got the church choirs, high school bands, the Friday night gigs, street performers, and the theatre.
+We've still got the church choirs, high school bands and half-time shows, the Friday night gigs, street performers, and the theatre.
 We march in parades and celebrate a mass of festivals, many musically themed or oriented.
 Even the military has a vast selection of musical groups.
 Most every city of any culture has its own symphony orchestra.
+We hold 'live' concerts.
 The original musical concept, producing art from heart, somehow survives.